 Low-Fat Taste at a High-Fat Price

 All this fat is crammed into a 370-calorie dessert (including the crust).
 If you can eat your remaining daily 1200-1600 calories without consuming any more fat, then go ahead and enjoy your slice of cheesecake.
-But, personally, I think I’d rather use my treat calories eating a thin slice of New York cheesecake, or having a scoop of my favorite premium brand of ice cream.
+It's more likely that the average person would rather use any designated treat calories eating a thin slice of New York cheesecake or having a scoop of my favorite premium brand of ice cream.

-So, however appealing a no-bake cheesecake may be, using Philadelphia's Heavenly Classic Ready-To-Eat Cheesecake Filling is sure to disappoint.
-Better you go the traditional route or use a reduced-fat or fat-free cream cheese for a satisfying yet guiltless dessert.
+So, no matter how appealing a no-bake cheesecake may be, using Philadelphia's Heavenly Classic Ready-To-Eat Cheesecake Filling is likely to disappoint a cheesecake lover.
+It's almost always better you go the traditional route or use a reduced-fat or fat-free cream cheese for a satisfying yet guiltless dessert.